 In the middle school art studio, students will explore their creativity and imaginations to produce a wide range of pieces.
 Students will work with origami and clay as hand building and modeling media.
 Sculpture in mixed-media formats and the elements of drawing will be examined.
-Painting with acrylics, printmaking, and papermaking will also be investigated.
+Painting with acrylics, printmaking, and paper making will also be investigated.
 Students will be introduced to classical and contemporary artists.
-Field trips to explore New Mexican artists and traveling art shows are incorporated into the curriculum.

-Life and Career Skills provides instruction in life management through identifying and setting academic goals, organizational skills, personal finance, and career development strategies.
+Preparing for Life class provides instruction in life management through identifying and setting academic goals, organizational skills, personal finance, and career development strategies.
 In the area of personal development, students learn about communications skills, banking, investing, managing technology, preparing a resume, and interviewing for a job.
 Students also experience learning instruction and activities in the area of sewing, basic auto maintenance, and food preparation.

 Physical education consists of age-appropriate activities that employ large and small motor skills.
 These skills are taught individually and within the context of a variety of activities, games, and sports.
 Self-control, cardiovascular endurance, muscular strength, flexibility, basic anatomy and physiology, first aid, nutrition, health, hygiene, equipment care, and good sportsmanship are all integrated into the elective course.